 For smaller groups of up to 20 people, the result in quantity is obviously different.
 There is more to digest.
 It is still doable to answer the prompts and have a look at the answers (see 8).
 You might want to use 1-2-4-all, or an Impromptu Networking or a Conversation Cafe or a Flipchart Chat to work with the material.

 For larger groups of 50 or more, the process is a bit different as the result in quantity can be overwhelming when 50 answers are popping up in the chat.
 A simple reading through and picking some inspiration is difficult.
 It might be interesting to work with the valuable material in small groups.
 For each of the prompts you could, for example, create a breakout room, and invite people to dig into the answers: What patterns do they observe?
 What is surprising, new, bold, and revealing.
 What can they bring back to the whole group to contribute to the ongoing discussion?
 Depending on prompts and purpose, the Mad Tea could be the starting point of a shared writing or evaluation process.

 With the big shift to online collaboration we are all witnessing, experiencing, supporting, inspiring and leading, we discover new ways of working and learning online (see the reflection of Ewen Le Borgne).
 Liberating Structures is a game changer in the world of online collaboration.
 With Liberating Structures we bring interaction online.
 The Mad Tea Chat creates a quiet moment and is a welcome change switching from oral to written exchanges.

-Curious what Liberating Structures looks and feel like?
+Curious about what Liberating Structures look and feel like?

 Together with Ewen LeBorgne and Ruben Klerkx I will run online taster sessions.
 We will bring our Liberating Structures Immersion Workshop online; it will take place on July 8 & 9 on Zoom.
 More information will follow here.
 Get in touch if you are interested to join.